 Despite this controversy, testosterone supplementation in the United States has increased substantially over the past several years.
 The increasing popularity of the medication is astronomical.
-Marketing directed toward the consumer prays on men’s concern of fatigue, decreased sexual virility, and other symptoms that are common with aging.
+Marketing directed toward the consumer preys on men’s concern of fatigue, decreased sexual virility, and other symptoms that are common with aging.
 If you are over 40 and don’t have these concerns, you are probably lying.

-These companies play our insecurities.
+These companies play on our insecurities.
 Have you seen the commercials for AndroGel?
-They tell people to talk their their doctors if they believe that they have “low T.” How would they know?
+They tell people to talk their doctors if they believe that they have “low T.” How would they know?
 Because they are aging?

 Here’s the other problem.
 There is little clinical evidence to suggest that the drug will provide these kinds of benefits.
 Many health officials worry that testosterone replacement drugs are being prescribed for men with relatively normal levels of testosterone.
 According to the FDA, testosterone therapy was never approved for any treatment other than to treat men who have hypogonadism, a condition in which the male sex organs produce no or very low testosterone.
-That hasn’t seemed to slow down the population of those seeking the prescription treatment.
-2012 brought in sales of more than $1.9 billion, while more than five million testosterone product prescriptions were filled last year in the U.S. alone.
+That hasn’t seemed to slow down the population of those seeking prescription treatment.
+2012 brought in sales of more than $1.9 billion, while over five million testosterone product prescriptions were filled last year in the U.S. alone.

 What does the future hold?

 Litigation, litigation, and more litigation.
-Even more so I can only imagine now that drug manufacture, Endo Pharmaceuticals is ready to release a new long-acting testosterone injection known as Aveed.
+Even more so, I can only imagine now that drug manufacture, Endo Pharmaceuticals is ready to release a new long-acting testosterone injection known as Aveed.
 The FDA is set to decide whether to approve the product in the near future.
 Whether that drug will add additional concerns and lawsuits to those already filed or in the works is anyone’s guess, but I’d be willing to go out on a limb and say yes.

 If you, or a loved one, have taken a low testosterone supplement and experienced a heart attack, stroke, death, or any other severe side effects, you may be entitled to compensation.
 Contact our attorneys to find out more.
 We are currently reviewing potential lawsuits.
 If you any concerns, or believe you may have a case, call our attorneys at 1.800.553.8082 or reach out to us online here.